fcuenca4/starter-app-rails5/README.md

 ## Todo's

- - Write more tests
+- Write more tests, particularly around pagination, account activation, password recovery, and user profile pages

 ## Thanks

 Thanks to [Michael Hartl](https://github.com/mhartl) for his Rails Tutorial, a lot of this application is based on that

 ## License